 Heat Activated (HA): uses various chemical processes, such as absorption, adsorption, or a reversible chemical reaction to transfer the heat from the source to the sink.

-HA IHPs will be discussed but won’t be the focus of the measure as they are still at the late development / early commercialization stage.
+HA IHPs will be discussed but will not be the focus of the measure as they are still at the late development / early commercialization stage.

 MVC and MVR heat pumps can be configured in two stages compression which almost double the temperature lift; the figures in this presentation are reflective of these technologies configured this way.

+Multiple refrigerants are used in industrial heat pump applications – ranging from natural refrigerant (water, Ammonia and Carbon dioxide) to different hydrofluoroolefins /hydrocholrofluoroolefins (HFOs/HCFOs), each with unique characteristics and temperature application range.
+The International Energy Agency (IEA) Heat Pumping Technologies Technology Collaboration Programme (HPT TCP) maintains a list of supplier technologies and characteristics, and most systems documented are using natural refrigerants or HFOs/HCFOs based refrigerant.

 The baseline condition are industrial facilities using a conventional process heating system using natural gas (e.g.: hot water boiler, boiler steam or fired process heater).